 iii In order to document the number and proportion of LGBQ/GNCT youth in the juvenile justice system, sites should collect and report SOGIE data that is consistent with PRC requirements.
-As other federal agencies similarly collect SOGIE data, justice population data could be compared to school and health data to determine the degree that LGBQ/GNCT youth are overrepresented. ^{iv} In addition to the number and proportion of LGBQ/GNCT youth, jurisdictions should track which offenses LGBQ/GNCT youth are charged with and the degree to which LGBQ/GNCT youth are likely to enter the justice system for these charges compared with straight and gender conforming youth.
+As other federal agencies similarly collect SOGIE data, justice population data could be compared to school and health data to determine the degree that LGBQ/GNCT youth are overrepresented.
+In addition to the number and proportion of LGBQ/GNCT youth, jurisdictions should track which offenses LGBQ/GNCT youth are charged with and the degree to which LGBQ/GNCT youth are likely to enter the justice system for these charges compared with straight and gender conforming youth.
 Ideally, these comparisons would be reported as relative rate indices.

-^v The Bureau of Justice Statistics, which has consistently collected and disseminated information about the incidence of sex abuse for LGBQ/GNCT youth, should adopt questions that measure gender nonconformity so that they can report incidence of sex abuse in a way that is consistent with PREA.
+Yellow The Bureau of Justice Statistics, which has consistently collected and disseminated information about the incidence of sex abuse for LGBQ/GNCT youth, should adopt questions that measure about the incidence of sex abuse for LGBQ/GNCT youth, should adopt questions that measure gender nonconformity so that they can report incidence of sex abuse in a way that is consistent with PREA.

-^{vi} Support efforts to have researchers specializing in the pathways that drive LGBQ/GNCT youth in to the juvenile justice system begin consistently tracking whether youth have a history with the following risk factors and whether this history varies across SOGIE, including:
+vi Support efforts to have researchers specializing in the pathways that drive LGBQ/GNCT youth in to the juvenile justice system begin consistently tracking whether youth have a history with the following risk factors and whether this history varies across SOGIE, including: